ImAdityaGupta/monster-chess/README.md

 # MonsterChess

 **Monster Chess** is a lesser-known variant of chess for which I intermittently developed a minimax-inspired engine between 2019 and 2022.
+Includes techniques such as: Zobrist hashing, magic bitboards, depth iteration, and so on.

 ---

 ## Project Structure

 Note: this project is rough round the edges, being written as I was learning best programming practices.

+### `Monster_Chess_Research_Writeup.pdf`

+- Writeup of research, design, and implementation processes of the project.

+### `Monster Chess – Creating a Human - Level Engine.pdf`

+- Slides from PowerPoint presentation of the project.

 ### `initial_try`